Is online legal advice from an attorney licensed in your state?

 October 11, 2018

 Recently I’ve noticed ad campaigns on TV and billboards from out-of-state law firms attempting to market themselves as local attorneys based in the state of Washington.
-It’s deeply concerning to me because the advice they’re giving could not only be off-base or even straight up wrong.
+It’s deeply concerning to me because the legal advice they’re giving could not only be off-base or even straight up wrong.
 The result could have a grave consequence to an otherwise legitimate legal claim.

 Their ads don’t clearly disclose whether their law firm is new to Washington State, or even if they’re licensed to practice here.
 Laws differ widely from state to state and in-depth knowledge of nuances matter.
 Hiring an attorney can be a stressful process and choosing the wrong one can have disastrous effects on your claim.